 Before the start of the 1888 baseball season Caruthers married Mary “Mamie” Danks.
 They received wedding gifts worth $4,000, at a time when the average worker in the United States earned less than $500 a year.
 Several Brooklyn players tied the knot that winter, so many in fact that sportswriters took to calling the team the Bridegrooms.
 Caruthers had a good year in 1888, winning 29 games.
 He was even better in 1889, winning 40 games for the second time in his career, and leading the league in both wins and won-lost percentage as he helped Brooklyn win its first-ever American Association pennant.
 The diminutive hurler notched his second Ex Post Facto Cy Young Award from the Baseball Encyclopedia.
 He helped the Bridegrooms set a major-league attendance record.
 He lost his only two decisions in the postseason, as Brooklyn fell to the New York Giants.

 The Brooklyn club jumped to the National League in 1890 and won the pennant.
 Caruthers won 23 games, the last time he was to post 20 or more victories in a season.
 In 1891 he won 18 in his final season in Brooklyn.
 That was his final campaign in the Borough of Churches.
 He resurfaced in St. Louis in 1892, but his arm was nearly dead and he won only two games that season.
-However, he played more than 100 games in the outfield for the Cardinals (as the St. Louis club was now called).
-He also managed the Cardinals for part of the 1892 season, winning only 16 of the 48 games he managed.
+However, he played more than 100 games in the outfield for the Browns.
+He also managed the club for part of the 1892 season, winning only 16 of the 48 games he managed.
 St. Louis released him in March 1893 and he played a few games for Chicago and Cincinnati that season before going back to Grand Rapids, where he had started his professional career ten years earlier.
 Some writers have suggested that Caruthers was unable to adjust to the new 60-foot 6-inch pitching distance that was introduced in 1893, but he was finished as a pitcher before that occurred.